adunning/dissertation/07-works.md

 ## Spurious Attributions {.unnumbered}

-The following is an update of the list of @hunt:1936alexander [pp. 176–184 in his annotated copy, Oxford, Bodleian Library, Hunt 102; itself based on @esposito:1915unpublished, pp. 464–469].
+The following is an update of the list of @hunt:1936alexander [pp. 176–184 in his annotated copy, Oxford, Bodleian Library, Hunt 102; itself based on @esposito:1915unpublished, pp. 464–469], most of which was omitted from the published version.

 ### Commentary on *Ecloga Theoduli* {.unnumbered}